Käthe Sasso: Austrofascism

-In February 1934 the brief but savagely repressed Austrian uprising was both a response to the cancellation of parliamentary democracy the previous year and a precursor to further repression of political opposition.
+In February 1934, the brief but savagely repressed Austrian uprising was both a response to the cancellation of parliamentary democracy the previous year and a precursor to further repression of political opposition.
 Johann Smudits had participated in the uprising as a "Schutzbündler" (Social Democratic paramilitary) and was arrested as the uprising was put down.
-He was released after four weeks, but banished from living in the city with his wife and child.
-He was so disappointed by the irresolute reaction of the Social Democratic party leadership to the imposition of Fascist-style dictatorship that he switched his party allegiance to the Communist Party.
-The Communist Party was also illegal, but had been preparing for "underground" operations since the mid-1920s, so became a focus for most of the still active left-wing government opponents in post-democratic Austria.
-Looking back on these times after the National Socialist nightmare seemed to be over, Käthe Sasso, her own anti-capitalist credentials undimmed, would insist that people "had not understood or had not wished to understand that the problem was capitalism.
+He was released after four weeks, but banished from living in Vienna with his wife and child.
+He was so disappointed by the irresolute reaction of the Social Democratic party leadership to the imposition of Fascist-style dictatorship that he switched his party allegiance to the Communist Party, which was also illegal, but had been preparing for "underground" operations since the mid-1920s, so became a focus for most of the still active left-wing government opponents in post-democratic Austria.

+Looking back on these times after the National Socialist nightmare seemed to be over, Sasso, her own anti-capitalist credentials undimmed, would insist that people "had not understood or had not wished to understand that the problem was capitalism.
 Hitler had promised work and bread.
 That was because he had to build highways for the war and build up industry, unfortunately."

+World War II

 Orphan in the resistance

 Käthe Smudits' mother died in July 1941.
-Her father had been conscripted into the army the previous year leaving Käthe's mother, already debilitated by illness, to do "everything", both in terms of looking after her child and in terms of the political work which she had previously been able to share with her husband.
+Her father had been conscripted into the Wehrmacht the previous year leaving Käthe's mother, already debilitated by illness, to do "everything", both in terms of looking after her child and in terms of the political work which she had previously been able to share with her husband.
 Käthe, now aged fifteen, remained active in the resistance group centred round Gustav Adolf Neustadl, as before.
 She knew the people and "had the contacts".
 Three principal activities of the group involved supporting the widows and dependents of executed resistance activists with food, monitoring foreign radio programmes (which was highly illegal) and distribution of antifascist literature (also illegal).